 Development and training

 It’s important to set out a detailed development plan from the start, working in conjunction with the education provider.
-This will not only ensure your apprentice gets the most from his or her experience, but that you are training someone to match the exact needs of your small business.
+This will not only ensure your apprentice gets the most from their experience, but that you are training someone to match the exact needs of your small business.
 The government website also has lots of useful resources to draw upon.

 Crissi Williams is CEO of the Institute of Telecommunications Professionals.